About Today in Technology

 Smith grew up in Appleton, Wisconsin, where Green Bay was the big city next door.
 He attended Princeton University, where he met his wife, Kathy (also a lawyer).
 He earned his J.D. from Columbia University Law School and studied international law and economics at the Graduate Institute in Geneva, Switzerland.
 He can be followed on Twitter @bradsmi and LinkedIn at bradsmi.

-Carol Ann Browne is a Director of Executive Communications at Microsoft.
+Carol Ann Browne is a Senior Director, External Relations & Executive Communications at Microsoft.
 She joined Microsoft in 2010 and is an experienced communicator with a broad background in writing, video, multimedia, and social media work.
 Before joining Microsoft, she worked at Sun Microsystems and Burson-Marsteller.
 Browne grew up in El Paso, Texas and graduated from Arizona State University and its Walter Cronkite School of Journalism and Mass Communications.
 Browne and Smith have collaborated on a wide variety of writing, video, and other communications in the United States and around the world, including the “Today in Technology” blog series.